 The African American people play a major role in national politics.
 Their concentration in large urban centers and the South, high working-class composition, heavy concentration in the labor movement, and high level of political/social organization including churches and mosques, civil rights organizations, and social and fraternal organizations, all make it possible for these groups to politically mobilize millions, including many beyond the African American community.
-From the historic NAACP, to the Civil Rights Movement led by Rev. Dr. Martin L. King, Jr., to the more recent Black Lives Matter movement, African Americans have a long history of resistance and struggle, beginning with the fight against slavery.
-The Poor People's Campaign that grew from the Moral Monday demonstrations in North Carolina is playing an important national role in struggles for racial and economic justice.
+From the historic NAACP, to the civil rights movement led by Reverend Dr. Martin L. King, Jr., to the more recent Black Lives Matter movement, African Americans have a long history of resistance and struggle, beginning with the fight against slavery.
+The Poor People's Campaign which grew from the Moral Monday demonstrations in North Carolina is playing a national role in struggles for racial and economic justice

-In national elections, African Americans, especially African American women, vote overwhelmingly against the extreme right.
+In national elections, African Americans vote overwhelmingly against the extreme right, especially African American women.
 There are thousands of Black elected officials nationally; almost all run as Democrats.
 In many areas, the Black vote is decisive for victory against more backward candidates.
 Recent elections revealed that the only way the most backward candidates can win, even in the deep South, is through voter suppression and vote theft directed especially against the African American community.
-Because they vote almost unanimously as a block in most elections, African Americans have a level of influence beyond their numbers.
+Because they vote almost unanimously as a block in most elections, African Americans have a level of influence beyond their actual numbers.